phannguyenhenry/A2-Coding-Prototype-Project/README.md

 8. All good, your system is now set up with Pygame's library!

 ## To play:
-Compatible with any IDE, but Microsoft Visual Studio Code is recommended.
+Compatible with any IDE, but Microsoft Visual Studio Code is recommended for instructional purposes.
+1. Once you have opened Microsoft Visual Studio Code, navigate to the Extensions option on the left-hand side of the menu (the icon of 3 stacked blocks with one rotated).
+2. Search "Python", and select the "Python" package verified by Microsoft's blue tick.
+3. Click on install.
+4. Once that is done